 Frequently Asked Questions about Second Citizenship

-What is the process of second citizenship?
+What is the process of dual citizenship?

 What are the best second-citizenship countries?